-5.3.1 Normal Seat: The marks obtained in UGET-2024 will be considered for admission to Undergraduate Programmes of this University.
+6.3.1 Normal Seat: The marks obtained in UGET-2025 will be considered for admission to Undergraduate Programmes of this University.
 The syllabus for the entrance test is given in annexure-I of this Prospectus.
-The candidates having secured less than 45 marks (except for candidates of PwD categories) (please see page-27 clause-8) in the entrance test (UGET-2024) shall not be considered for appearing in the Counselling Process.
+The candidates having secured less than 45 marks (except for candidates of PwD categories and orphaned children) in the entrance test (UGET-2025) shall not be considered for appearing in the Counselling Process.
 In case two or more candidates obtain the same marks, the candidate with highest percentage at qualifying examination i.e. 10+2 level shall be considered for admission.
 In case tie still occurs, the elder in age will be considered for admission.

-5.3.2 Self-financing Seat: The marks obtained at 10+2 level in four subjects viz., English, Physics, Chemistry and Biology/ Mathematics will be considered for admission to Undergraduate Programmes of this University.
+6.3.2 Self-financing Seat: The marks obtained at 10+2 level in any four of the following subjects shall be considered for determining merit, English, along with any three subjects from the following: Physics, Chemistry, Biology/Mathematics, Agri.
+Physics, Agri.
+Chemistry, Agri.
+Biology, and Agriculture.
 In case two or more candidates obtain the same marks, the elder in age will be considered for admission.